-“I don’t need a TV, I need a football field”
+“I don’t need a TV; I need a football field.”

 He trains at SV Hulstorf – the local football team coached by his father.
-Life seems to be perfect ….well almost …. as Moritz has a tenancy to slip into his own dream world of the big football game, just when his attention and concentration are most needed on the field.
-One of these lapses causes him to miss a chance to score a goal and his team loses an important game.
+Life seems to be perfect ….well, almost …. as Moritz has a tenancy to slip into his own dream world of the big football game, just when his attention and concentration are most needed on the field.
+One of these lapses causes him to miss a chance to score a goal, and his team loses an important game.
 His mother, who promised to attend the game in the morning, manages to reach the stadium when the game is already over, but just in time to catch her husband cheating on her.
 Shocked – she immediately takes her son, quits her job and leaves for her father’s house.

-The move is tough for Moritz who has to attend a different school in a new city where the only football team, VfB Eichstädt, refuses to accept him.
-Desperate, Moritz decides to form a team on his own, aided by some new found friends.
+The move is tough for Moritz, who has to attend a different school in a new city where the only football team, VfB Eichstädt, refuses to accept him.
+Desperate, Moritz decides to form a team on his own, aided by some new-found friends.
 His new friends include Catrina, the Turkish brothers Mehmet and Enes, and a band of playground acrobats Alex, Shadow, Sleepy and Co.
 Together, they decide to sign up for the approaching tournament against all odds (such as the lack of a proper training field or a coach ).

-The film aims at the younger audience (twelve and under that is) who will appreciate the exciting effects and moves — mixing football with Parkour (running through urban areas while performing various gymnastic maneuvers over or on man-made obstacles such as walls and buildings).
+The film aims at the younger audience (twelve and under, that is) who will appreciate the exciting effects and moves — mixing football with Parkour (running through urban areas while performing various gymnastic maneuvers over or on human-made obstacles as walls and buildings).
 Yet, compared to some other coming of age films focusing on sports, such as The Mighty Ducks, Angels in the Outfield or The Sandlot, it fails to really engage the viewer.
 Some hardcore football fans may still enjoy it – although the Belgian film Buitenspel does the sport much more justice.

 Film title: Teufelskicker